-In answer to the pressing need for sustained access to arts education in our public schools and the expressed interest of our UCLA Arts students wishing to explore the field of arts education as a possible career trajectory, the School of the Arts and Architecture inaugurated its first school-wide minor, the Visual and Performing Arts Education (VAPAE) minor in May 2010.
+In answer to the pressing need for sustained access to arts education in our public schools and the expressed interest of our UCLA Arts students wishing to explore the field of arts education as a possible career trajectory, the School of the Arts and Architecture inaugurated its first school-wide minor in Visual and Performing Arts Education (VAPAE) in May 2010.

-This innovative minor addresses an important need in the education of undergraduates in the School while also providing high quality arts education experiences for K-12 youth and teachers in under-resourced schools and communities in Los Angeles.
-The minor provides a sequence of courses designed to introduce up to 40 undergraduates to the key issues and methodologies in the field of arts education, in addition to introducing the students to a broad range of careers in the arts, including K-12 teaching, museum education, arts administration, art therapy and arts advocacy.
+This innovative program addresses an important need in the education of UCLA undergraduates and also provides high quality arts education experiences for K-12 youth and teachers in under-resourced schools and communities in Los Angeles.
+The VAPAE minor provides a sequence of courses designed to introduce up to 40 undergraduates to the key issues and methodologies in the field of arts education, in addition to introducing the students to a broad range of careers in the arts, including K-12 teaching, museum education, art therapy, teaching artistry and arts advocacy.

-Through the VAPAE minor, UCLA Arts students have the opportunity to refine their own creative abilities, develop their teaching skills, and share their talent and commitment to the arts with the broader Los Angeles and southern California communities.
-Faculty will create curriculum targeted to the needs of the VAPAE minor, and guest lecturers will be invited to campus to share their first-hand knowledge and experience as art educators and teaching artists with our students.
+Through the VAPAE program, UCLA Arts students have the opportunity to refine their own creative abilities, develop teaching skills, and share their talent and commitment to the arts with the broader Los Angeles and southern California communities.
+Specialized faculty create curriculum targeted to the needs of the VAPAE program, and guest lecturers are invited to campus to share their first-hand knowledge as arts educators and teaching artists with our students.

-The Arts Education Teaching Sequence, an essential component of the VAPAE minor (cross-listed in the Education Minor as Edu M104, M190 and M192SL), provides selected undergraduate students the opportunity to develop and then implement original arts-based lesson plans under the supervision of an assigned K-12 guiding teacher.
-The majority of students participating in the VAPAE minor will initially teach an 8-week sequential arts-based curriculum at the UCLA Community School (UCS).
-UCS, located in mid-town Los Angeles, is an urban school located in an under-resourced community with an almost completely non-native English speaking student population.
-The school partners UCLA with the Los Angeles Unified School District and community organizations to serve K-12 children in one of central Los Angeles’ most underserved neighborhoods and is a model for how universities can work within current school systems to be a catalyst for change.
+The Arts Education Teaching Sequence, an important component of the VAPAE program, provides selected undergraduates with the opportunity to develop and implement original arts-based lesson plans under the supervision of an assigned K-12 guiding teacher.
+The majority of students participating in the VAPAE minor initially teach their eight-week sequential arts-based curriculum at the UCLA Community School, located in mid-town Los Angeles with an almost completely non-native English speaking student population.
+This school partners UCLA with the Los Angeles Unified School District and community organizations to serve K-12 children in one of central Los Angeles’ most underserved neighborhoods and is a model for how universities can work within current school systems to be a catalyst for change in urban education.

-The VAPAE minor requires commitment, knowledge and expertise in the theory and practice of the arts, and accordingly, will attract UCLA Arts students with tremendous talent, dedication, a deep appreciation of the arts, and a strong commitment to building and strengthening our community.
+The VAPAE program requires extensive knowledge and expertise in the theory and practice of the arts, and accordingly, attracts UCLA Arts students with tremendous talent, dedication and a deep appreciation of the arts along with a strong commitment to building and strengthening our community.

 • History of Arts Education in UCLA Arts